zhujinhe/tomcat-zabbix-template/README.txt

 About:

-You can monitting your tomcat with custom settings by using the template below.
+You can moittoring your tomcat with custom settings by using the template below.

+Which template to be used depends on the ObjectName of your Mbean.
+You can get Mbean data through jconcole of JDK or cmdline-jmxclient-0.10.3.jar(not recommend) after setting on the zabbix-agent has done.
 ObjectName:Catalina:type=ThreadPool,name=ajp-bio-8080 (non-double-quotations) matches zbx_JMX-tomcat-old-version-with-macros_template.xml
 ObjectName:Catalina:type=ThreadPool,name="ajp-bio-8080"(double-quotations) matches zbx_JMX-tomcat-with-macros_template.xml
-Which template to be used depends on the ObjectName of your Mbean.
-You can get Mbean data through jconcole of JDK or cmdline-jmxclient-0.10.3.jar(not recommend) after setting on the zabbix-agent has done.

 There are 7 macros defiended on the templates.
 You can add Macros on the hosts(High priority than the templates) to overwrite it.